ptitSeb/CandyCrisis/README.md

 The FMod version has been modified to use an old FMOD 3.x lib.

-The SDL_Sound need and SDL_Sound compile for SDL2.
-You can found one here: https://github.com/ptitSeb/SDL_sound (the lib is then called libSDL2_sound.so to be able to have both SDL1.2 and SDL2 version on the system).
+The SDL_Sound version need an SDL_Sound library compiled for SDL2.
+You can found one here: https://github.com/ptitSeb/SDL_sound (the lib is then called libSDL2_sound.so to be able to have both SDL1.2 and SDL2 version installed at the same time).

-Also, note that when the music accelerate (when one of the player is close to the end), the FMOD version simply change the Tempo of the music, where the SDL_sound version change the frequency of the music.
+Also, note that when the music accelerate (when one of the players is close to the end), the FMOD version simply change the Tempo of the music, where the SDL_sound version change the frequency of the music.
 So both version will sound differently.
 Music is still accelerated, so that's fine, but it's actualy a limitation of SDL_sound, and I didn't found a workaround to change tempo of the MOD files.